Afleveringen

 The protective benefits of everyday clothing versus specialized sun-protective gear.

-The differences in skin health and sun exposure effects across various ethnic groups.
+The differences in skin health and sun exposure across various ethnic groups.

 How cultural perceptions of beauty intersect with skincare and overall health.